josejhkim/tp/docs/DeveloperGuide.md

 ## Use cases

-(For all use cases below, the **System** is the `WeddingHero` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `WeddingHero`, unless specified otherwise)

 ### Use case: Create a wedding

 **MSS**

-1. User wants to create a new wedding.
+1. User wants to create a new wedding event.
-2. User enters the wedding name using the command, e.g., `createWedding John & Jane Wedding`.
+2. User provides the wedding name.
-3. WeddingHero validates the input details.
+3. System validates the wedding name.
-4. WeddingHero creates a new wedding entry in the system.
+4. System creates the new wedding.
-5. WeddingHero confirms the successful creation of the wedding.
+5. System confirms the wedding has been created.

    Use case ends.

 ---